 Special Needs Plans are a subset of Medicare Advantage plans only available to patients with special needs.
 They are not available in every area, but they help those with chronic disabilities or challenges.

 Anthem Blue Cross Blue Shield is one plan with a $0 premium.
-It is a Local PPO plan and has a maximum out-of-pocket cost (MOOP) of $6,700.
-It has dual eligibility, meaning it combines the benefits of Medicare and Medicaid for beneficiaries who are eligible for both.
+It is a Local PPO plan with a maximum out-of-pocket cost (MOOP) of $6,700.
+It has dual eligibility, meaning it combines the benefits of Medicare and Medicaid for eligible beneficiaries.

 Humana also has a $0 premium and a $6,700 MOOP.
 It is an HMO plan only available to those with specific disabilities or chronic illnesses.

 Magellan has a higher MOOP of $7,550.
 Like the other two plans, it has a premium of $0.
-It is also an HMO and has dual eligibility for Medicare and Medicaid.
+It’s also an HMO and has dual eligibility for Medicare and Medicaid.

 |Humana||$0||$6,700||HMO||Chronic or Disabling|